projecttacoma/measure-repository/README.md

 ```bash
 npm run check:all
 ```
-> Note: If you recieve a workspace error, run `npx next telemetry disable`
+> Note: You may recieve a workspace error.
+This does not prevent the service from running, to remove the error for future builds, run `npx next telemetry disable`

 ### Docker